Skip to main content

 • Outbound messaging that assures the owner that data will not be shared or used for anything other than safety recall notices and robust compliance with that assurance

-• Personalized greeting (“Dear Mr. Smith” not “Dear Owner”)
+• Personalize greeting (“Dear Mr. Smith” not “Dear Owner”)

-• The word “urgent” or other terms that convey urgency
+• Use of the word “urgent” or other terms that convey urgency, repetitively

 • Use high-impact graphics specific to the risk and/or the recalled vehicle or equipment (e.g., picture of the vehicle/equipment under recall, or the make, model, and model year of the vehicle under recall, including the color of that owner’s car where possible).

-• Prominently display the manufacturer's logo as well as that of the U.S. DOT and/or NHTSA (the latter are restricted to recalling manufacturers; do NOT encourage use by dealers).
+• Use and prominently display the manufacturer's logo as well as that of the U.S. DOT and/or NHTSA to increase perception of credibility (the latter are restricted to recalling manufacturers; do NOT encourage use by dealers).

 • Prominently display the phone number owners should call to schedule a repair or request a refund.